Finding the Best Daycare for Your Child

 with foods that could make your child sick.

-Ask about policies for special situations like when your child is sick or when you're
+Ask about policies for special cases like when your child is sick or when you're stuck

 Ask if they have current parent references you can contact.